19 min to read

 Remember, we are not in the old days when posts were chronological.
 Nowadays, you have to post when your audience is more active.
 This is because Facebook's algorithm prioritizes posts with high engagement, which depends more on time than even the quality of them.

-To do this, the platform has its statistics where you can find your higher audience hours, and platforms like Hootsuite or Sprout can help you schedule all your calendar.
+To do this, the platform has its statistics where you can find your higher audience hours, and platforms like Hootsuite or Sprout can help you schedule all your calendars.

 Make video a huge part of your content.